embicoin/documents/python programming in Storj.md

             help()

 ```
-You can only use basic library, like json or urllib2, but external library (request)[http://docs.python-requests.org/en/latest/] is more easy for handling json and http get/post.
+You can only use basic library, like json or urllib2, but external library [request](http://docs.python-requests.org/en/latest/) is more easy for handling json and http get/post.
 So we will use this library.
-Please install requests library (from github)[http://docs.python-requests.org/en/latest/user/install/#install], or by using apt-get, pacman, etc.
+Please [install requests library from github](http://docs.python-requests.org/en/latest/user/install/#install), or by using apt-get, pacman, etc.
+The usage of requests library can be refered in [here](http://docs.python-requests.org/en/latest/user/quickstart/).
+You may only check quickstart for this article.

 And we will use "http://node1.metadisk.org" as MetaDisk server, where beta MetaDisk is running.
 When you access
 this address by browser, you can see web interface for uploading/downloading files.